samuelcalegari/accessplus/README.md

 ## Other infos ##

-Use Jquery and ES6 Features
+Use Jquery and ES6 Features.

 ## Licence ##